How To Be Successful In Life – 10 Powerful Keys

-It takes time to develop good risk-taking skills.
+Getting good at risk-taking is a life skill that takes time to develop.
 You may have a few painful failures as you figure out how to take calculated risks in life.
-It’s best to start out taking small risks.
+It’s best to start out by taking small risks.
 As you get better at it, you’ll probably become more comfortable.
 But don’t let your comfort be the only deciding factor.
 Often, taking a risk is the only way to achieve success.

 8th Key: Learn from the Experts

-While it’s true that there is no one path to success, a lot can be learned from studying other successful people.
+Truthfully, there is no one path to success.
+Nevertheless, a lot can be learned from studying other successful people.
 Even better is to be mentored or to study directly under someone.
 Recorded history doesn’t always catch all the details and nuances.

 9th Key: Master How to Say No